pacwrap/pacwrap/docs/modules/env.md

 provide warning and set a blank value in the target container.

-By default pacwrap, will not passthrough environment variables from the host, unless specified otherwise by the user with the elidation of the `set` parameter when definining a `var`.
+By default pacwrap, will not passthrough environment variables from the host, unless specified otherwise by the user with the elidation of the `set` parameter when defining a `var`.